splunk/docker-gettingstarted-conf2016/README.md

   * make step3
   * make step4

-4. Access your docker IP address via port 8000 ex: 127.0.0.1:8000
+4. Access your Splunk Enterprise web UI, http://127.0.0.1:8000/

- * Login to splunk
+5. Try a sample field extraction for the sample app *Give yourself read access to the new Splunk indexes
   * Go to Settings > Access Controls > Roles > Admin
   * Indexes searched by default
    * Add docker and mysql_logs
    * SAVE
-  * In Docker Overview app change time from ‘Real-time’ to ‘Last 60 minutes’

 * Go to the search app
   * search sourcetype=“fake-data"
   * Select Extract new fields